-This won’t give you an exact age of the shell, because the seashell could have floated around the ocean for years after it was abandoned, but it gives you a good guideline.
+This won’t give you the exact age of the shell, because the seashell could have floated around the ocean for years after it was abandoned, but it gives you a good guideline.

 Scallop shells are the easiest to count the ridges because they have well-defined ridges that you can see clearly.
 Oyster shells are the hardest, because their shells are so smooth, making the ridges hard to decipher.